phunt/demoSecureMCP/src/README.md

 # Source Code Structure

-This directory contains the main application source code for the Secure MCP Server.
+This directory contains the main application source code for the demoSecureMCP.

 ## Directory Overview